keytonic/wp-login-mod/README.md

 * No annoying pop-ups, notifications, ads
 * No bloat, un-needed code
-* Does what it's supposed to, quietly
+* Does what it says it will, quietly
 * Set it and forget it

 <br />